shiju-d/ibex/README.md

 # ibex — IBE Expert

-> Local AI-powered bug analysis for the IBE codebase.
+> AI-powered code intelligence for the IBE codebase — local Ollama, Anthropic Claude, or AWS Bedrock.

 ## The Three Pieces